A Reputation Mechanism Is All You Need: Collaborative Fairness and Adversarial Robustness in Federated Learning: Discussion Conclusion

-We propose a framework termed as Robust and Fair Federated Learning (RFFL) to address \textit{collaborative fairness} and \textit{robustness} against Byzantine adversaries and free-riders.
-RFFL achieves these two goals by introducing reputations and iteratively evaluating the contribution of each participant in the federated learning system.
-Extensive experiments on various datasets demonstrate that our RFFL achieves accuracy comparable to FedAvg and better than the \textit{Standalone} framework, and is robust against various types of adversaries under varying experimental settings.
-The empirical results suggest that our framework is versatile and works well under non-I.I.D data distribution, and hence fits for a wider class of applications.
+We propose a Robust and Fair Federated Learning (RFFL) framework to address both \textit{collaborative fairness} and \textit{adversarial robustness} in FL.
+RFFL achieves these two goals by introducing reputations and iteratively evaluating the contribution of each participant, via the cosine similarity between the uploaded local gradients and the aggregated global gradients.
+Extensive experiments on various datasets demonstrate that RFFL achieves higher accuracy than FedAvg, and is robust against various types of adversaries under various settings.
+For future work, we plan to explore and theoretically formalize the potential trade-off among these three metrics: predictive performance, collaborative fairness and adversarial robustness.